Plan Your Course with Backwards Design

-- Identify which VLOs (aka program standards, program learning outcomes, accreditation standards) apply to your course.
+- Select which VLOs (aka program standards, program learning outcomes, accreditation standards) will be assessed in your course.

-- You can find your Vocational Learning Outcomes on the Ministry of Advanced Education and Skills Development site or you can access them through the Program Map link in myCambrian.
+- You can find your Vocational Learning Outcomes on the Ministry of Colleges and University site or you can access them through the Program Map link in myCambrian.

 - All programs at Cambrian College are mapped to the VLOs every five years, unless other circumstances warrant mapping to occur off-cycle.